 You might want to get some help learning about food and carbohydrates.
 People are often afraid that a nutritionist is just going to be preachy, or send you home with a dull, tasteless meal plan.
 Not necessarily so.

 These experts can be helpful either through a one-on-one session or through attending a group class.
-They have loads of answers to your questions, brochures, and even visual aids that help you picture the “right” and “wrong” carbohydrate choices for optimized diabetes management.
+They have loads of answers to your questions, brochures, and even visual aids that help you picture the better and worse carbohydrate choices for optimized diabetes management.

 Most health plans will cover all or part of the cost for seeing a nutritionist, as nutrition counseling has proven extremely helpful for people with diabetes.
-Your primary doctor may have some good recommendations for you too, or perhaps you can ask a friend who knows a good nutritionist.
+Your primary doctor may be able to recommend nutritionists you can consider, or perhaps you can ask a friend who knows a good nutritionist.

-Visit the American Dietetic Association website to search for a Nutrition Professional in your area.
+Visit the Academy of Nutrition and Dietetics website to search for a nutrition professional in your area.

 Bonus tip: nutritionist vs. dietitian